clopezno/InvIPM/README.md

 ## Description of repository folders

 - **codeapp**  contains the code of the Matlab InvIPM desktop application.
 It also contains the sets of input images corresponding to metal pieces and their respective groundtruths.
-- **binapp** contains the executable distribution of the Matlab InvIPM desktop application for Linux and Windows.
 - **experiment** results obtained with 4 illumination invariant algorithms, 4 segmentation algorithms based on clustering approaches, and 29 images with metal parts acquired by factory operators and manually segmented by researchers, show that the application of illumination invariant transforms significantly improves the image segmentation results.